Reduce Your Risk

 Risk Reduction for High-Risk Women

-For women in the High-Risk category, following the healthy living guidelines listed above is the first step, but it’s crucial to engage in additional risk-reduction tactics, as described below, as well as increased screening strategies.
+For women at high risk for breast and/or ovarian cancer, it’s recommended to engage in additional risk-reduction tactics, as described below, as well as increased screening strategies.
 We strongly encourage you to discuss the following options with your doctor.

 Chemoprevention is the use of medications to prevent, suppress or reverse cancer.
 For women at high risk, these chemoprevention options can be important components of a comprehensive risk-reduction strategy alongside surgical risk-reduction.